luslab/oz-bulk-rnaseq/README.md

 N.B. if the exon is part of multiple isoforms in the annotation file, featureCounts will return the read counts for the same exon multiple times. *n = number of transcripts with that exon*.
 Remove the multiple entries in the result file before going on to differential expression analysis.

-Preparing an annotation:
+**Preparing an annotation:**
 To **assess differential expression of exons**, create an annotation file where overlapping exons of different isoforms are split before running featureCounts.
 Use `dexseq_prepare_annotation.py` script of DEXSeq package or `QoRTs`.

 __Isoform counting__
 Strictly you should quantify reads that originate from transcripts (rather than genes as a whole).
 Simple count-based approaches underperform when determining transcript level counts as they disregard reads that overlap with more than one gene.
 If the genomic feature becomes a transcript rather than a gene it keeps many reads that would have been discarded.

 Programmes to quantify isoforms:
-Cufflinks
-RSEM
-eXpress
+`Cufflinks`
+`RSEM`
+`eXpress`

-These use a deBruikin graph to assign reads to an isoform if they are compatible with that transcript structure.
+These use a **deBruikin graph** to assign reads to an isoform if they are compatible with that transcript structure.
 ![enter image description here](https://www.frontiersin.org/files/Articles/169488/fgene-06-00361-r2/image_m/fgene-06-00361-g002.jpg)

-Schema of a simple deBruijn graphbased transcript assembly.
+Schema of a simple deBruijn graph-based transcript assembly.
 (A) Read sequences are split into (B) all subsequence k-mers (here: of length 5) from the reads.
 (C) A deBruijn graph is constructed using unique k-mers as the nodes and overlapping k-mers connected by edges (a k-mer shifted by one base overlaps another k-mer by k􀀀1 bases).
 (D) The transcripts are assembled by traversing the two paths in the graph

+### Alternative approach to read counting
-**Alternative approach** is to ignore exactly where within a transcript a read originates from.
+Ignore exactly where within a transcript a read originates from.
 Instead **focus on which transcript the read represents**.
 This approach does not generate a BAM file (alignment file) but instead produce a measure of how many reads indicate the presence of each transcript.

 Tools for this approach:
 `Sailfish` and more updated version `Salmon` `Kallisto`

 This approach is much faster than alignment-counting routines but **cant detect novel isoforms**.
-However, instead of direct isoform quantification, you can glean more accurate answers from alternative approaches, e.g., quantification of exons (Anders et al., 2012) or estimates of alternative splicing events such as exon skipping, intron retention etc. (e.g., MISO [Katz et al., 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3037023/), rMATS [Shen et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4280593/).
+However, instead of direct isoform quantification, you can glean more accurate answers from alternative approaches, e.g., quantification of exons (Anders et al., 2012) or estimates of alternative splicing events such as exon skipping, intron retention etc. (e.g., MISO [Katz et al., 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3037023/), rMATS [Shen et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4280593/)).

 The main limitations to assigning reads to transcripts are:
 - annotation transcripts are inconsistent
 - many isoforms with very different lengths
 - anti-sense and overlapping transcripts of different genes

-# Normalising and Transforming Read Counts
+# Normalising and Log Transforming Read Counts
 The number of sequenced reads depends on:
 1. expression level
 2. read length
 3. sequencing depth
-4. Expression of all other genes in the sample
+4. expression of all other genes in the sample

 To compare two conditions then you must look at the fraction of transcripts assigned to a specific gene over the total number of reads which differs drastically between samples.